England manager Johnson steps down

 "It's not for us to judge how or why he made the decision.
 It's not what he wants to do going forward," he told the news conference.
 "That was the deal with this, with Martin, to do the World Cup, then come back and everybody think about what's happened."

-"I had previously expressed my interest in the position publicly and was interested to hear what the RFU representatives had to say," he said.

-"After mulling it over for a few days and discussing the opportunity with close friends and family, I have decided that I will not be making myself available for the position and I have disclosed this to the RFU."
+Nick Mallett, the former South Africa and Italy coach, is available and expressed an interest in the job last week, while Graham Henry, fresh from leading New Zealand to the World Cup, might be tempted out of retirement by the RFU.

-The bookmakers' favourite is Jim Mallinder, who steered Northampton to the Heineken Cup final last year and who previously coached England's second-string Saxons team with great success.
+Should the prospect of a foreign coach prove too much for whoever eventually gets to make the decision then Jim Mallinder, who steered Northampton to the Heineken Cup final last year and who previously coached England's second-string Saxons team with great success, is the bookmakers' favourite.

 (Editing by Ken Ferris, Sonia Oxley and John Mehaffey)